Senate GOP police bill hits roadblock, as Dems seek changes

-WASHINGTON (AP) — Congress is at a standoff over policing legislation, as Senate Democrats prepare to block a Republican proposal Wednesday as inadequate, leaving the parties to decide whether to take on the hard job of negotiating a compromise or walk away despite public outcryover the killings of Black Americans.
+WASHINGTON (AP) — A Republican policing bill hit a roadblock Wednesday as Senate Democrats voted against it as inadequate, leaving the parties to decide whether to negotiate a compromise or walk away despite public outcry over the killings of Black Americans.

 Ahead of Wednesday’s vote, Trump tweeted his support for the GOP bill.
 He said it would be “great for both people of color and police.”
 Trump tweeted, “Hope to sign it into law ASAP!”

+Vice President Mike Pence was set to huddle Wednesday with GOP senators at lunch.

+The vote was 55-45, failing to reach the 60-vote threshold needed to advance.
+Two Democrats, Alabama Sen. Doug Jones and West Virginia Sen. Joe Manchin, along with Sen. Angus King of Maine, an independent who caucuses with Democrats, voted with Republicans to open the debate.

-Senate Majority Leader Mitch McConnell acknowledged Wednesday’s vote tally may fall short.
-If so, he vowed to try again, hoping to pass legislation before a July 4 holiday recess.
+Senate Majority Leader Mitch McConnell criticized Democrats as engaging in “political nonsense.”
+Still, he vowed to try again, hoping to pass legislation before a July 4 holiday recess.
+McConnell switched his vote to no, a procedural move so he could swiftly bring it back for reconsideration.

-“This is not about them or us,” said Sen. Tim Scott, the only Black Republican in the Senate and author of the GOP bill.

-He said it’s about young people and others, “who are afraid to jog down the street or get in their car and drive.”
 During a GOP lunch Tuesday, Scott played for colleagues the racist voice mail messages he has recently received, according to a Republican granted anonymity to discuss the private meeting.

-The GOP’s Justice Actwould create a national database of police use-of-force incidents, restrict police chokeholds and set up new training procedures and commissions to study race and law enforcement.
-It is not as sweeping as a Democratic proposal, which mandates many of the changes and would hold police liable to damages in lawsuits.
-There are similarities on some issues, lawmakers say, but also vast differences.

-The Democrats are lining up high-profile and wide-ranging support for their bill.
-Hundreds of celebrities, actors, musicians and industry leaders including Rihanna, RZA, Elon Musk and mayors from cities nationwide signed on to a support letter obtained by The Associated Press and being released Wednesday.
+Senators were shocked, and some suggested Scott needs security protection because some of the calls were threatening, said a Scott aide.
+The senator is considering options, his aide said.

 As talks potentially continue, Democrats are trying to force Republicans to the negotiating table to strengthen Democrats’ hand.
 The House is set to approve the Democrats’ bill later this week.
 The two bills, the House and Senate versions, would ultimately need to be the same to become law.